José De Gregorio: Central Bank Governor

 In December 2007, he was appointed by President Michelle Bachelet as Chairman of the Board of the Central Bank of Chile, replacing Vittorio Corbo.
 His main challenge in assuming as president of the issuing institution was to stop the advance of inflation.
 The shock derived from the greater international value of food and energy meant that, in mid-2008, the established inflation goal of 2-4% per year was long exceeded, standing at 9.5% in the 12 months to July.
 To combat this situation, the Central Bank began to drastically raise its interest rates (called the Monetary Policy Rate), with the well-known risks of lower growth that this decision implied.
 This policy had to be abruptly modified in the face of the global economic crisis unleashed at the end of the third quarter of that year.
 De Gregorio was responsible for presiding over the Central Bank during the 2008 financial crisis, following an aggressive monetary policy.
 The monetary policy rate was cut from 8.25% at the end of 2018 to 0.5% in July 2009, being the largest rate reduction in Latin America.
-New instruments were also designed to provide liquidity and a forward guidance policy was also carried out, once the interest rate reached its minimum.
+New instruments were also designed to provide liquidity, and a forward guidance policy was also carried out, once the interest rate reached its minimum.
 While he was president of the Central Bank, he was also the governor of Chile at the IMF and participated in the IMFC (International Monetary and Financial Committee) in 2010 and 2011.

 Academic work

 De Gregorio has published widely in international academic reviews and books on issues including stabilization policies, foreign exchange regimes and economic growth.
 He has served as a referee for several academic journals and is an associate editor with the journals International Tax and Public Finance and Latin American Economic Review.
 He is also a member of the Executive Committee of the Latin American and Caribbean Economic Association (Lacea) and was co-director of the organizing committee for the annual Lacea meeting in 1999.

 De Gregorio is a full professor at the University of Chile (on leave).
-In 1997 and 2000 he was professor and head of post-graduate programs at the Center of Applied Economics at the University of Chile, where he has taught macroeconomics and international economics since 1994.
+In 1997 and 2000, he was a professor and head of post-graduate programs at the Center of Applied Economics at the University of Chile, where he has taught macroeconomics and international economics since 1994.
 He also served on the executive of the Latin American Doctoral Program in Economics, carried out jointly by Mexico’s ITAM, Torcuato di Tella University, Argentina, and the University of Chile.

 He is a non-resident senior fellow of the Peterson Institute of International Economics (PIIE).
 He is also a member of the Latin American Committee on Macroeconomic and Financial Issues (CLAAF).
 He was also a part-time professor at the Pontifical Catholic University between 2003 and 2011, and a visiting professor at the Anderson School of Management at the University of California – Los Angeles (UCLA), where he was teaching when he was appointed Minister by President Lagos.